WordPress/gutenberg/docs/extensibility/extending-blocks.md

 The example above registers a block style variation named `fancy-quote` to the `core/quote` block.
 When the user selects this block style variation from the styles selector, an `is-style-fancy-quote` className will be added to the block's wrapper.

+By adding `isDefault: true`, you can make registered style variation to be active by default when a block is inserted.

 ### Filters

 Extending blocks can involve more than just providing alternative styles, in this case, you can use one of the following filters to extend the block settings.